stevenxchung/Introduction-to-Operating-Systems/Lesson 13 - Inter-process Communication/lesson-13-notes.md

 - **Either method must coordinate**:
   - Number of concurrent access to shared segment
   - When data is available and ready for consumption

+## Shared Memory Design Considerations

+- Consider the following when designing for memory:
+  - Different API/mechanisms for synchronization
+  - OS provides shared memory and is out of the way
+  - Data passing/sync protocols are up to the programmer

+## How Many Segments?

+- One large segment: manager for allocating/freeing memory from shared segment
+- Many small segment:
+  - Use pool of segments, queue of segment ids
+  - Communicate segment IDs among processes

+## Design Considerations

+- Consider the following questions:
+  - What size segments?
+  - What if data doesn't fit
+- Segment size is equivalent to data size:
+  - Works for well-known static sizes
+  - Limits max data size
+- Segment size is greater than message size:
+  - Transfer data in rounds
+  - Include protocol to track progress